 Review defamation case: Aaren Pty Ltd trading as Price Beat Travel v Arya

-On 2 July 2018, the defendant (Arya) uploaded a post to a mums’ Facebook group, ‘Desi Mums Connect (Sydney)’ which had over 6,000 members.
+On 2 July 2018, the defendant (Arya) uploaded a post to a mums’ Facebook group, ‘Desi Mums Connect (Sydney)’.
+This group had over 6,000 members.
 The group catered to the Indian-Australian community.
 The post shared her experience with a travel agent she used from Price Beat Travel (“Price Beat”).
 Price Beat would then claim that this was review defamation.

 The defendant said that she purchased a ticket from Price Beat, which included a baby bassinet and baby meal for her baby.
 When she arrived to board her flight, the flight staff informed her that their was no confirmation of the baby food and bassinet.
 In fact, they then told her that they hadn’t received any money for her baby to fly.
 This is despite her ticket confirming baby bassinet and baby food, which she was charged $180 extra.
 The flight staff informed her that her agent “had done something wrong.”
 The defendant wrote in her posted review that the agent “cheated us”.